 Polyethylene glycol (PEG) can be used to precipitate both exosomes and viral particles.
 PEG precipitation is commonly used in commercially available exosome isolation kits and has been harnessed for isolation of many different viruses for many years.
 Again, you cannot separate viruses and exosomes with this protocol.

 Exosomes and viruses can also be purified using chromatography techniques based on size, affinity, hydrophobicity, or other characteristics.
 Size exclusion chromatography (SEC) purification such as Exo-spin can be used to isolate both exosomes and viral particles.
-However, exosomes and virions cannot be distinguished from one another using this method.
-In comparison, affinity-based purification which uses antibodies that speicifcally bind to cell surface proteins which vary between exosomes and viruses can discriminate between them.
+Again, exosomes and virions cannot be distinguished from one another using this method.

 Newer techniques that utilize flow cytometry can also discriminate between exosomes and viruses.
 Nanoscale flow cytometry or nano flow-assisted cell sorting (nanoFACS) can be used to specifically separate EVs.
 Similarly, flow cytometry can be used to purify virions.